mogest/prawn-svg/README.md

 ## Not supported

-prawn-svg does not support sub-viewports, radial gradients, or patterns.
+prawn-svg does not support radial gradients or patterns.

 ## Configuration